Last Updated on January 9, 2022 by Michael

 Let’s say you’re in an accident that damages the rental car.
 In general, you need damage protection (CDW).
-A new law in California regarding rental car CDW will go into effect in January 2022.
-Rental car companies will be able to charge up to $25 per day for over-the-counter collision insurance.
+A new law in California regarding rental car CDW went into effect in January 2022.
+Rental car companies are able to charge up to $25 per day for over-the-counter collision insurance.
 (Previously, collision insurance for economy and compact cars were capped at $11 per day, while intermediate, standard, and full-size were capped at $17).

 Most credit cards only provide secondary damage protection.
 In a nutshell, that means coverage only kicks in after the primary coverage limit is hit.
 If you own a car, your own auto insurance policy is the primary coverage for collision damage.

 The second type of insurance is liability coverage.
 If you’re in an accident that results in bodily harm to other individuals or property damage, your potential liability is huge.

 In most states, the rental company must provide the state minimum coverage by law.
 That means you usually don’t need to buy any extra coverage to meet legal requirements.
 Still, if you have a personal auto insurance policy, it would normally cover rental cars.